|Cory Graff, Aviation Author|

 Curator, Writer, Historian

-Cory has lived in the Pacific Northwest his entire life.
-Growing up in Tacoma, his house was right under the flight path for McChord Air Force Base.
+Cory grew up in the Pacific Northwest.
+His house in Tacoma was right under the flight path for McChord Air Force Base.
 Day and night, Cory would see a seemingly endless stream of Lockheed C-141 cargo planes headed for the runways on the other side of Commencement Bay.

 Cory graduated from the University of Oregon and soon after went to work for the Museum of Flight in Seattle.
 He did writing and research tasks for the exhibits department and later assisted in the creation and installation of large exhibits including The Boeing Story, Wings Over Hollywood, and 747.